What are the INNOVATE Awards?

 The INNOVATE Awards are for projects and consulting work that raises the bar of performance in New Zealand.
 The awards highlight projects that shift what is considered standard practice in the industry.
 It's about more than delivering "business as usual" or just doing a good job - it's going above and beyond.
 The awards change the game and elevate the industry.
 We choose to recognise this type of achievement as it constantly sets a new bar to achieve and continually evolves the talent and innovation within the industry.

-See the 2018 Projects and winners here and the 2017 projects and winners here.
-When a project has been identified as an exceptional community project, the judging panel can choose to bestow a Community Award, learn more about the past winners of the Community Award here.
+When a project has been identified as an exceptional community project, the judging panel can choose to bestow a Community Award.
+Learn more about the Community Award

 The INNOVATE Awards are the top engineering and consulting awards in the construction, infrastructure, built, and natural industries.
 They recognise excellence of achievement and are awarded for things that create a new level of business as usual.

-It is often misunderstood that the winners are for innovative work only...untrue.
+It is often misunderstood that the winners are for innovative work only.
 Past winners have been recognised for such things as:

 - excellence in the consulting relationship